Join us September 30, 2019 through October 11, 2019 for Tarrant County Settlement Week 2019

 2) clarify the issues in controversy,

 4) offer parties and counsel the opportunity to reach agreements regarding specific evidence, discovery items, etc., and

 5) allow the parties to reach agreements that narrow the issues reserved for trial.

-DRS North Texas looks forward to hosting Settlement Week 2018 and we hope that our volunteers, the Courts, and the legal community encourage and look forward to participation as well.Submit A Case
+DRS North Texas looks forward to hosting Settlement Week, and we hope that our volunteers, the Courts, and the legal community look forward to participating as well.Submit A Case